 Here are some brands that you could try:

 There are many other different brands.
 Some are more expensive, and some are subscription based.
 Select the option that best works for your budget and lifestyle.

-In conclusion, we enjoy using Essential Oils for stress management and clarity.
+In conclusion, we enjoy using Essential Oils for stress management and mental clarity.
 Please understand the research on EO is highly limited, and EO should not be considered a medical treatment.
 Speak with your health-care provider for any individual questions.

 If you are more interested in EO’s and would like a live event held at your company, we have the solution!
 B.Komplete offers Wellness Awareness Stations on Essential Oil and Stress Management, and we also have a Seminar to discuss Alternative Medicine.
 Contact us at email@example.com to book our inspiring services for your company.

 - Clinical Aromatherapy – Essential Oils in Healthcare